310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Midori serious %}
-Yeah… Morisawa-senpai sometimes makes me wanna hit him for legit reasons, and I don't think it would emotionally hurt me if I did, but…
+Yeah… Morisawa-senpai sometimes makes me wanna hit him for legit reasons, and I don’t think it would emotionally hurt me if I did, but…

 I feel like if I ever did something that makes Shinkai-senpai sad, I’d probably regret it for the rest of my life…
 {% endbubble %}

 {% bubble Chiaki awkward %}
-Don't you think the difference in treatment is just awful, Akatsuki?
+Don’t you think the difference in treatment is just awful, Akatsuki?
 {% endbubble %}

 {% bubble Souma v3 %}